umarhassan-mitodl/7.341-spring-2018/content/pages/readings.md

 {{< tdopen >}}

-Hong, Seok Hoon, Manjunath Hegde, et al. "{{% resource_link "cf25fee5-e500-42b0-b156-40fddd48b17c" "Synthetic Quorum-sensing Circuit to Control Consortial Biofilm Formation and Dispersal in a Microfluidic Device" %}}." _Nature Communications_ 3, no. 613 (2012).
+Hong, Seok Hoon, Manjunath Hegde, et al. "[Synthetic Quorum-sensing Circuit to Control Consortial Biofilm Formation and Dispersal in a Microfluidic Device](https://doi.org/10.1038/ncomms1616)." _Nature Communications_ 3, no. 613 (2012).

-Luo, Xiaolong, Chen-Yu Tsao, et al. "{{% resource_link "c5ec9a4a-595c-4422-922f-f7135f79ab50" "Distal Modulation of Bacterial Cell-cell Signalling in a Synthetic Ecosystem Using Partitioned Microfluidics" %}}." _Lab on a Chip_ 15, no. 8 (2015): 1842–51.
+Luo, Xiaolong, Chen-Yu Tsao, et al. "[Distal Modulation of Bacterial Cell-cell Signalling in a Synthetic Ecosystem Using Partitioned Microfluidics](https://doi.org/10.1039/c5lc00107b)." _Lab on a Chip_ 15, no. 8 (2015): 1842–51.

 {{< tdclose >}}